Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

 ## Workflow

-Let's have a scenario where you want to train a classification model on a single image you have, if a model is trained with a single image it'll usually perform very poorly, the solution in this case would be to acquire more data, since it's a novel task, the data needs to be created manually, the steps I usually follow in creating datasets are:
+Let's have a scenario where you want to train a classification model on a single the image you have, if a model is trained with a single image it'll usually perform very poorly, the solution, in this case, would be to acquire more data, since it's a novel task, the data needs to be created manually, the steps I usually follow in creating datasets are:

-- If the image has many objects, split it to a grid of 4 images.
+- If the image has many objects, split it into a grid of 4 images.
-- Annotate the resulting images from first step.
+- Annotate the resulting images from the first step.
 - Set up directory structure according to model format (YOLO usually).
-- Use albumentations library to apply various augmentations to annotated images.
+- Use the albumentations library to apply various augmentations to annotated images.

 ### Image Splitting

-This step is only possible when there is an image that contains many instances of an object, for example an image of a highway, with the target class being cars.
+This step is only possible when there is an image that contains many instances of an object, for example, an image of a highway, with the target class being cars.

 ![Frame 1.png](/assets/images/creating-datasets/Frame_1.png)

-This will automatically double or quadruple the amount of data we have, now that we have more images we can proceed to annotating them.
+This will automatically double or quadruple the amount of data we have, now that we have more images we can proceed to annotate them.
 To automate this process, I have written a script, that given an image folder, will take any images there are split them into a grid of 4 images.

 ```python